wso2/docs-updates/en/docs/updates/overview.md

 <img src="../../assets/img/updates/update-model.png" width="700">

-WSO2 delivers improvements to customers in two components.
+WSO2 delivers improvements to customers in two ways.

-1. Update
+1.Update

-   An update can be a collection of bug fixes, new features, security fixes, or improvements on a existing product product.
+   **An Update** can be a collection of bug fixes, new features, security fixes, or improvements on a existing product product.
    Updates are delivered through update levels.
 When an update is applied to a product, the product version goes up by one update level. <br>

-2. Hotfix
+2.Hotfix

-   A hotfix is delivered upon a customer reported bug.
+   **A Hotfix** is delivered upon a customer reported bug.
 Hotfixes are an immediate fix for a customer reported incident and will always be applied on an update level.
-Hotfixes are in the form of a .zip file that needs to be applied on top of the product pack using the update client tool.
-Every fix sent as a hotfix will also be carried to other subscribed users through an update.
+Hotfixes are in the form of a `.zip file` that needs to be applied on top of the product pack using the update client tool. **Every fix sent as a hotfix will also be carried to other subscribed users through an update.**

 ## Why use WSO2 Updates?